 The rapid expansion of the Internet and the explosion of e-commerce have given political activists a new tool to spread their message to the world.
 The Net is fast-becoming the outlet of choice for cyber-protesters across the globe, and is gaining ground on television as the medium that will affect change in government policy, business decisions and even war.

 Hacking for a political purpose, sometimes referred to as "hacktivism," is a practice that is quickly gaining notice in the public domain as a powerful tool for activists looking to make their message known.
-But where does political activism stop and cyber-terrorism
+But where does political activism stop and cyber-terrorism begin?
+Some experts say the two are the same.

 "There's no question that I've seen, and the community has seen, an increase in politically motivated hacking," said Jose Granado, Senior Manager with the security division in Ernst & Young's Houston office.
 Granado believes, as do many others, that the increased use of the Internet has given rise to an increase in the number and frequency of computer hacking.
 Abuses such as activists taking down Web pages or orchestrating denial of service attacks on specific businesses, effectively crippling its e-commerce capabilities are on the rise.